 In conclusion – scientists, by performing blood tests and muscle biopsies, are able to predict what will be the gains in strength and muscle mass in people who have not yet started exercising at all.
 The differences in extreme cases will be more than tenfold.

-In other words, if we try to imitate the training program and diet of someone who is outstandingly talented and looked very nice after 2 years, and we ourselves are outstandingly poorly talented, we will achieve his appearance after 20 years.
+In other words, if we try to imitate the training program and diet of someone who is outstandingly talented and looked very nice after 2 years, and we ourselves are outstandingly poorly talented, we will achieve his appearance after 20 years, maybe never if we hit out ceiling.

 Work.
 The second factor.
 Someone who does 5 series per week on a given muscle will have a much lower gain than someone who does 30 series.
 It’s not entirely certain how many series per week per muscle gives maximum benefit, in one study it was as high as 45: